Grants

 Any other preferred contact methods:

 Your path to a Sia Foundation grant starts with a proposal.
 Among other things, your proposal outlines what you want to do, how it will benefit the Sia ecosystem, and how much money you’ll need.
-Our committee then makes a determination to approve, request to change , or reject, with your next steps provided to you as a response to your proposal.
+Our committee then makes a determination to approve, request more information, or issue a rejection, with your next steps provided to you as a response to your proposal.

 You can apply for a grant by making a new post in our forum here, under the Grants category.
 You can refer to this post for proposal requirements.

-We do not fund physical spaces, hardware production, informational dashboards, SDKs or libraries, marketing or promotional materials, grants where the primary development will be subcontracted, and proposals from certain locations on this list.
+We do not fund physical spaces, hardware production, informational dashboards, SDKs or other libraries that aren’t a necessary component of a larger project, marketing or promotional materials, grants that request funds for basic hardware like a computer, grants that request funding for workspaces, grants where the primary development will be subcontracted, and proposals from certain locations on this list.

-The list as of October 2024 is Afghanistan, Albania, Balkans, Belarus, Bosnia & Herzegovina, Bulgaria, Burkina Faso, Burma (Myanmar), Burundi, Cambodia, Cameroon, Central African Republic, Congo (the Democratic Republic of the), Croatia, Cuba, Darfur, Eritrea, Ethiopia, Haiti, Hong Kong, Iran, Iraq, Kenya, Lebanon, Liberia, Libya, Mali, Monaco, Mozambique, Namibia, Nicaragua, Nigeria, North Korea, Pakistan, Palestine, Philippines, Russia, Senegal, Somalia, South Africa, South Sudan, Sudan, Syria, Tanzania, Ukraine, Venezuela, Vietnam, West Bank, Yemen, Zimbabwe.
+The list as of December 2024 is Afghanistan, Albania, Bosnia & Herzegovina, Bulgaria, Burkina Faso, Burma (Myanmar), Burundi, Cambodia, Cameroon, Central African Republic, Congo (the Democratic Republic of the), Croatia, Cuba, Eritrea, Haiti, Iran, Iraq, Kenya, Lebanon, Liberia, Libya, Mali, Monaco, Mozambique, Namibia, Nicaragua, Nigeria, North Korea, Pakistan, Palestine, Philippines, Russia, Senegal, Somalia, South Africa, South Sudan, Syria, Tanzania, Ukraine, Venezuela, Vietnam, Yemen, Zimbabwe.

 You can join the Sia Foundation Discord and ask questions in #grants-program.